MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 When communicating in PRs, we should:

 - Be **polite** and **friendly** - mis-communicating online is common, so it's very easy to mis-understand other people
-- Be **objective** when possible - i.e. using statistics or external resources instead of yourself opinions
+- Be **objective** when possible - i.e. using statistics or external resources instead of simply expressing your opinion
-- Be **open to different opinions** - everyone can have a different mindset and by merging different mindsets we can get to a group solution
+- Be **open to different opinions** - everyone has a different mindset and the best solution could be achieved by investigating and considering different approaches
 - Consider **talking in real life** (or even **pair-programming**) when communication online gets tricky

 ### Making PR